Stainless Steel Tubing

 - A pipe specification system that associates certain nominal pipe diameters with standardized wall thickness called “schedules.”
 The same schedule number will have a different fixed decimal inch value for each nominal diameter.

-stainless steel tubing and pipes.
+- A term that refers to the diameter of the exterior portion of stainless steel tubing and pipes.
 The tube or pipe is included in the O.D. measurement.

 - A quantitative measurement of how "round" a tube is, which is derived by comparing width to height.
 Limits of ovality are specified on the appropriate ASTM specification of a product.